Dissolved Oxygen Meters

 Solid and liquid waste is separate as a part of wastewater treatment.
 This separation is completed through two stages – primary and secondary treatment.
 In the primary treatment, large solids are removed from wastewater and dissolved and suspended solids are removed during the secondary treatment.
 Sewage microorganisms are introduced to the wastewater in the secondary treatment.

 This process is usually accomplished using an aeration tank or the trickling filter.
 Sewage microorganisms are introduced to sludge and mixed with air.
 This air activates microorganisms and help them convert organic wastes into inorganic byproducts.
 Dissolved oxygen (DO) is used for this purpose.
 If DO concentration is low then these microorganisms may be dead and do not perform as required.
-Thus, DO concentration in water is tested regularly in wastewater treatment plants using dissolved oxygen meters.
+Thus, DO concentration in water is tested regularly in wastewater treatment plants using dissolved oxygen sensor.

 Factors That May Affect DO Concentration in Water